GEO for eCommerce: How AI Is Replacing Traditional Search (2026 Guide)

 "Find a sustainable skincare brand that ships to the Netherlands."
 "What's the best Bluetooth speaker under €150 with free returns?"

-Your store’s product data, structure, and clarity now determine whether AI systems can understand and trust your catalog enough to include it in their recommendations.
+Your store's product data, structure, and clarity now determine whether AI systems can understand and trust your catalog enough to include it in their recommendations.
+This is where GEO (Generative Engine Optimization) and GXO (Generative Experience Optimization) come in — the next evolution of SEO for the AI and agentic commerce era.

 In this article, we'll explore:

-- How AI assistants are changing user behaviour and expectations.
+- How AI assistants are changing user behaviour and expectations

-- Why SEO is evolving into GEO and GXO.
+- Why SEO is evolving into GEO and GXO

 From SEO to GEO and GXO: Understanding the Shift

-Search Engine Optimization has been the foundation of online visibility for two decades.
-But the way people find information and the systems that deliver it are changing, and changing very fast.
-While traditional SEO focused on ranking well in search engines like Google or Bing.
+Traditional SEO focused on ranking well in search engines like Google or Bing.
 Success depended on keywords, backlinks, page performance, and on-page content quality.
-Generative AI models such as ChatGPT, Gemini, and Copilot are rewriting those rules.
-Instead of showing users a list of links, these systems generate an answer, often summarizing information from multiple sources.
+Generative AI models such as ChatGPT, Gemini, and Perplexity are rewriting those rules.
+Instead of showing users a list of links, these systems generate an answer, often synthesizing information from multiple sources.

 GEO (Generative Engine Optimization)